 |Italian Word||Pronunciation||English Translation|

 When you exit the Autostrada and arrive at the barrier to pay, push the ‘aiuto’ (help) button to speak with an operator.
 Technically, you are required to pay the toll for the earliest entrance you could have made.
 A way around it – tell the operator where you entered and pay the appropriate toll.
 From there, you have two options to avoid paying the rest of the toll: 1.
 Go to an Autostrada PuntoBlu and give the attendant your car license plate, where you entered and exited, and the approximate times.
 2. Go to https://www.autostrade.it/en/rmpp/ and mail or fax back (within 15 days) the self-certification form with the same information from option 1.
-For both options, you’ll have to pay a small administrative fee, but if they can find your car’s entrance and exit on the video footage, they’ll wave the large toll.
+You’ll have to pay a small administrative fee for both options, but if they can find your car’s entrance and exit on the video footage, they’ll wave the large toll.

-Most car rental companies require the driver to be at least 18.
+In Italy, car rental companies require drivers to be at least 18.
 Usually, drivers under 25 must pay an additional fee.
 Check with the rental company to be sure.

-It depends!
-I recommend the smallest you can, so you’ll navigate the narrow streets with less stress.
+It depends.
+I recommend renting the smallest car you can, so you’ll navigate the narrow streets less stressed.
 Parking can also be a pain with a large vehicle.
 But make sure you get a car big enough for you, your luggage, and car seats (if you’re traveling with kids).
 Want to recreate scenes from Italian movies?
 Rent a FIAT 500 or a flashy convertible!

 We drive on the right side of the road in Italy.

 The Google Maps app is helpful for directions and traffic flow.
-The MY WAY Autostrade per l’Italia app shows live Autostrada traffic feeds and check exactly where the Safety Tutors are located.
+The MY WAY Autostrade per l’Italia app shows live Autostrada traffic feeds and exactly where the Autovelox and Safety Tutors (speed traps) are located.

 Your rental car cost depends on many factors, including the size of the vehicle (larger are more expensive), make of the vehicle (BMW will cost more than FIAT), season of rental (autumn in Tuscany will be more expensive than winter), and even the rental car company.
-Using a consolidator like RentalCars.com will help you compare prices.
-Book as soon as you know you’ll need the car (and double check the cancellation policy!).
+A consolidator like Discover Cars will help you compare prices.
+Book as soon as you know you’ll need the car (and double-check the cancellation policy!).

-The best paper maps of Italy for driving are the Touring Club Italiano maps and the Michelin Italy Road Atlas.
+The best paper maps of Italy for driving are the Touring Editore (green and yellow) maps and the Michelin Italy Road Atlas.
 They can be ordered pre-trip on Amazon or on arrival at airports, gas stations, and bookstores.

 Yes, you can drive in Italy on vacation using your US driver’s license.
 You will also need an International Driving Permit.
 This applies to all non-EU licenses.

 Typically, yes, you can, but always confirm with the rental car company and check the fine print in the rental contract.

-Italy is a safe country to drive through.
+Italy is a safe country to drive in.
 Make sure you follow the rules of the road.
-Take precautions like you’d take in your home country – don’t leave valuables in your car, don’t sleep in your car, make sure you don’t run out of gas, don’t talk to strangers when you’re pulled over, avoid stopping in dark or unpopulated places.
+Take precautions as you’d take in your home country – don’t leave valuables in your car, don’t sleep in your car, make sure you don’t run out of gas, don’t talk to strangers when pulled over, avoid stopping in dark or unpopulated places.
 The best thing you can do is to learn about driving in Italy (which you’re doing by reading this!).

 No, it’s not difficult to drive in Italy if you are confident and assertive, and you’re aware of the rules and regulations.
 Also, don’t try anything new – if you drive an automatic car at home, rent an automatic car in Italy.
 If you don’t drive in the dark at home, don’t do it in Italy.

 Credit card companies that offer collision damage waivers (CDW) or loss damage waivers (LDW) for Italy are available, but the companies and terms can change with time.
 Contact your current credit card company for up-to-date details.
 I know that Capital One and Chase have offered damage waivers in the past.

 The best thing to do is pay it as soon as possible, preferably while you’re still in Italy.
 If you’ve returned home, you can pay online.
 If you receive a fine in the mail, check to see if the car rental company has already paid it (with your credit card).
-The company may not have paid it yet – confirm they have it in their system and that it’s a legitimate fine.
-You can usually pay via the car rental company.
-If you don’t pay it, some rental companies will send a collection agency after you, and you may have problems renting again in Italy.
+While not common, this does happen.
+The ticket will have instructions, and you can pay online with a credit card.

 Yes, you can drive throughout Italy without using toll roads.
-Regular roads are often more scenic but take longer.
+Regular (non-toll) roads are often more scenic but take longer.
 Toll roads are usually the best option if you’re trying to get quickly from one place to the next.

 If you just need a car for a Florence day trip, it may be cheaper and easier to take a group tour or to rent a car with a driver (NCC – noleggio con conducente).
 Hotels and tourist information centers can help arrange NCCs, or you can book online.
 Make sure your driver is officially licensed – the car will have a black NCC shield to the right of the license plate.